 The prizes are not exchangeable nor transferable, under any circumstances.

-The prizes will be electronically sent to the verified winner’s on the social media handle used to enter the competition.
+The prizes will be electronically sent to the verified winners on the social media handle used to enter the competition.

 The Promoter reserves the right to change and/or postpone or terminate the Competition immediately without notice.
 In the event of such change or termination, all entrants agree to waive any rights that they may have in terms of this Competition and acknowledge that they will have no recourse against the Promoter or its agents or distributors.